JLSteenwyk/orthohmm/docs/index.rst

 **1) Installation**

-To help ensure OrthoHMM can be installed using your favorite workflow, we have made OrthoHMM available from pip, source, and the anaconda cloud.

-**Install from pip**
+**If you are having trouble installing OrthoHMM, please contact the lead developer, Jacob L. Steenwyk, via [email](https://jlsteenwyk.com/contact.html) or [Bluesky](https://bsky.app/profile/jlsteenwyk.bsky.social) to get help.**

+1\.
+Install external dependencies

+OrthoHMM has two external dependencies — [HMMER](http://hmmer.org/download.html) and [mcl](https://github.com/micans/mcl?tab=readme-ov-file#installation-and-mcl-versions) — that can't be installed using pip.
+Download and install these programs from their respective websites, which are linked in the previous sentence.

+2a\.
+Install OrthoHMM from pip

-To install from pip, use the following commands:
+To install using *pip*, we recommend building a virtual environment to avoid software dependency issues.
+To do so, execute the following commands:

 .. code-block:: shell